 Beach Sprint is a type of rowing performed at the beach, incorporating a sprint in the sand and rowing in the open ocean near the shore.
-It is a form of ocean rowing, and similar to surf ski disciplines of ironman surf-lifesaving.
+It is a form of coastal rowing, and similar to surf ski disciplines of ironman surf-lifesaving.

 There can be events for solo, double sculls, and coxed quadruple sculls.